dsnam/py-erl-interface/readme.md

 If someone finds this and wants to use it on Windows, it may not be too hard to produce a windows variant of the cdef file and use whatever erl_interface uses for threading on Windows instead.
 Hopefully those should be the only changes needed in that case.

+## tl;dr
+1. set `PYEI_OTP_PATH`` to your OTP install's erl_interface directory
+2. run `python erl_interface_ext_build.py`
+3. drop the `.so` file whereever you want to use it
+4. import it in your python code with `from _erl_interface import ffi, lib`
+5. `lib` will have all of the functions from the cdef, while `ffi` is a special object from cffi that can help create custom types from the cdef in addition to a ton of useful Python/C interop utilities, which will be needed to interact with the wrapped functions.

 ## Use as a script
 You must point this at the erl_interface directory of an Erlang/OTP installation by setting the PYEI_PATH environment variable.
 For example: